camunda/camunda-docs/docs/product-manuals/zeebe/deployment-guide/kubernetes/helm/prerequisites.md

 description: "This document outlines the prerequisites necessary to get started."
 ---

-To use Kubernetes, you need to have the following tools installed in your local environment:
+To use Kubernetes, you must have the following tools installed in your local environment:

 - `kubectl`: Kubernetes Control CLI tool, installed and connected to your cluster
 - `helm`: Kubernetes Helm CLI tool